flamewing/ultra-dma-queue/README.md

 		rts
 ; End of function Process_DMA_Queue
 ```
-In its place, include the "Queue DMA.asm" file.
+In its place, include the "DMA-Queue.asm" file.
 You can also edit sonic3k.constants.asm to reflect the fact that VDP_Command_Buffer_Slot is now a word instead of a long.

 ## Additional Care
 There are some additional points that are worth paying attention to.